harrison-anth/sc_msi/README.md

 ### Repository information

 This repository functions as a distribution of the SC-MSI Snakemake pipeline used in our recept manuscript.
-The results and raw code used in the manuscript can be found in the legacy version of this repository (https://github.com/harrison-anth/sc_msi_legacy).
+The results and raw code submitted as part of the publication can be found in the legacy version of this repository (https://github.com/harrison-anth/sc_msi_legacy).

 This pipeline has been tested on Ubuntu 20.04 with Snakemake 8.27.1, Conda 24.1.2, and Cell Ranger 7.2.0.